voidlabs/mosaico.io/_posts/2016-03-24-outlook-2016-weird-1px-horizontal-lines.md

 Unfortunately Litmus preview for Outlook 2016 Windows is down right now so I can't give you the link.

-In this case even the smallest change to this html will produce good output:
+In this case **even the smallest change** to this html will produce good output:

 - you can remove the align="left" from the last table and the line will disappear.
 - you can reduce the content for the "p" or shrink/enlarge the table so that the output is not anymore on 5 lines and the line will disappear
 - you can change the px size of the title and the line will disappear, well, the line is there for specific title sizes (18, 22 and some more weird sequence, not a fibonacci ;-) )

-So I started thinking something was wrong in my HT-email-ML as I didn't find other people on the web talking about those f**cking lines in outlook 2016 in their emails, so there must be something in the way I code email.
+So I started thinking **something was wrong in my HT-email-ML** as I didn't find other people on the web talking about those f**cking lines in outlook 2016 in their emails, so there must be something in the way I code email.
-I then opened a Mailchimp account and created a template using their editor.
-I took one template, changed the body background color to a dark grey and added some block.
-I sent it to Outlook 2016 and whoops, I obtained 2 thin dark lines appeared in my Outlook 2016.
+I then **opened a Mailchimp** account and created a **template using their drag and drop editor**.
+I took one template, **changed the body background color** to a dark grey and added some block.
+I sent it to Outlook 2016 and whoops, **I obtained 2 thin dark lines appeared in my Outlook 2016**.

-So, it's not my HTML, it's Outlook 2016.
+### So, it's not my HTML, it's Outlook 2016

-Now I can't give you a solution.
+Now I cannot give you a solution.
 I can tell you that the issue is reproducible: the same code produces the same lines.
 But you change something at the bottom of your email and you see lines appearing or disappearing at the top of the email.